Capture specific record types

 - take a photo or copy of any notes made in a format that can’t be captured and kept (e.g. white board, butchers paper, online collaboration tool)

-- use audio recordings to capture discussions–these can be kept as audio or transcribed later.
+- use audio or video recordings (e.g. live streaming) to capture discussions–these can be kept as recordings or transcribed later.

 Make sure all relevant information is captured.
 Minutes and summaries of meetings can be sent to everyone involved so additional information can be added or corrections made where necessary.